Birth and postnatal support

 If you have any concerns related to your pregnancy or you are in labour please phone the Birth Suite and speak to a Midwife on 02 6201 6034.
 Your Midwife will advise you if need to come in to Birth Suite to be seen by a Midwife or Doctor.

-When you arrive at the hospital, come to our Maternity Unit which is located on the 3rd Floor of the Marion Building.
+When you arrive at the hospital, come to our Maternity Unit which is located on the 3rd Floor of the Marian Building.

-You will need to bring your Maternity Record Card, Medicare and health insurance card.
+You will need to bring your Maternity Handheld Record, Medicare and health insurance card.

 - Maternity Record Card